pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

   * *type (char) : defines whether it is a:
      * 'A' relocatable address,
      * 'C' a constant.
+     * '=' a symbol computed at link time, the corresponding expression is in the *Expressions* section.

   * *section* (string) : source file section name where name was defined.